 Problem Identification – Identify the documents that were reviewed, the standards that the licensee was evaluated against, and if applicable, the other activities that were competed to determine whether the licensee is identifying problems at the proper threshold and entering them into the corrective action system.

 Problem Prioritization and Evaluation1 – Identify the documents that were reviewed, the standards that the licensee was evaluated against, and if applicable, the other activities that were competed to determine whether the licensee is adequately prioritizing and evaluating problems.
-Identify the prioritizations and evaluations which were reviewed and were associated with previously documented NRC findings or inspection activities.
-Include pertinent reference numbers (e.g., condition report numbers, NRC finding numbers).
+Identify the prioritizations and evaluations which were reviewed and were associated with previously documented NRC findings, minor violations, or other inspection activities.
+Include pertinent reference numbers (e.g., condition report numbers, NRC finding numbers, NRC inspection reports).

 Corrective Actions1 – Identify the documents that were reviewed, the standards that the licensee was evaluated against, and if applicable, the other activities that were competed to determine whether corrective actions are effective, timely, and in the case of significant conditions adverse to quality, prevent recurrence.
-Identify the corrective actions which were reviewed and were associated with previous documented NRC findings or inspection activities.
-Include pertinent reference numbers (e.g., condition report numbers, NRC finding numbers). the specific NCVs, that were reviewed.
+Identify the corrective actions which were reviewed and were associated with previous documented NRC findings, minor violations, supplemental inspections, or other inspection activities.
+Include pertinent reference numbers (e.g., condition report numbers, NRC finding numbers, NRC inspection reports).

+The inspection scope should include those issues that were designated as part of the five-year review.
+In addition, the specific NCVs, FINs, LIVs, MVs, and open CAPRs that were reviewed should be documented.

 Assessment